timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

  * Time-oriented features.

-And because TimescaleDB still allows you to use the full range of PostgreSQL features and tools &mdash; e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL &mdash; there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL node.
+And because TimescaleDB still allows you to use the full range of PostgreSQL features and tools &mdash; for example, JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL &mdash; there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL node.